MarkusARoman/Lurch/README.md

 Although the fastest way is to input the file's source code as a CharSequence.
 <br>
 After creating your Shader object, you can add it to a ShaderProgram object as a Shader... <br>
-This allows you to install or uninstall (equivalent to useing and unusing it)
+This allows you to install or uninstall as needed. <br>